Japan votes in test for new PM Kishida, political stability - Up News Info

 TOUGH CONTESTS, REVOLVING DOOR?

-Several key LDP lawmakers are also facing particularly tough contests, including Akira Amari, the party’s secretary general.
+Several key LDP lawmakers are facing particularly tough contests, including Akira Amari, the party’s secretary general.

 “Revolving-door prime ministers is a weakness that many outside of Japan fear,” Sheila A. Smith, a senior fellow at the Council on Foreign Relations, wrote in a blog post.
 “Prime Minister Kishida will need a unified party and a strong electoral showing on Oct.
 31 if he is to successfully tackle Japan’s difficult national agenda.”